Welton, Lincolnshire

 Welton (/'wɛltən/; or Welton by Lincoln) is a large village and civil parish in the West Lindsey district of Lincolnshire, England.
 The population of the civil parish was recorded as 4,327 in the 2011 census.
-It is geographically situated 6 mi north from Lincoln.
-The name Welton by Lincoln is also used to distinguish from other similarly named villages in Lincolnshire: Welton le Wold and Welton le Marsh.
+It is geographically situated 6 mi north from Lincoln, near the A46, and serves as a hub for surrounding rural communities.
+The qualifier "by Lincoln" distinguishes it from similarly named Lincolnshire villages, including Welton le Wold and Welton le Marsh.

-The village centre has been long appreciated for its picturesque and quintessentially English qualities, boasting multiple Grade II or higher listed buildings, alongside the eponymous Welton Beck, whose venerable spring really puts the 'Wel' in Welton.
-It has also been known as a wildlife haven due to an abundance of green space, and as a charitable place, especially through the church and schools.
-Since November 1969, the village has been a designated conservation area.
+The modern civil parish encompasses the main settlement alongside the hamlets of Ryland, Welton Hill, and Welton Cliff.
+Historically within the wapentake of Lawress, the community appears in the Domesday Book as Welletone, recorded as having 52 households and six prebendal estates connected to Lincoln Cathedral.
+The village centre has been described as possessing picturesque and quintessentially English qualities, featuring several Grade II listed structures, centred on the parish church of St Mary, alongside the eponymous Welton Beck.
+The spring feeding the beck is considered the origin of the village's name, derived from the Old English for "spring or stream settlement" (from wella and tūn).
+The settlement is additionally characterised as a wildlife haven owing to its open green spaces, as well as a community with a strong tradition of philanthropic work, historically centred around its parish church, local educational endowments, and community initiatives.
+To protect this historic character and architectural heritage, the village was designated a conservation area in November 1969.
+Welton provides secondary education to surrounding parishes with William Farr School, a comprehensive school established by the titular parish vicar in 1952 on the site of the former RAF Dunholme Lodge airbase.

 Toponymy

 The name means, roughly, "town with a stream", with the suffix 'ton' being from the Saxon term 'tūn' for an enclosure, and 'wel' coming from the Anglo-Saxon 'wella' a place of springing or bubbling waters, possibly referencing the nearby Old Man's Head spring, the source of the Welton Beck.
 For this reason, it is unlikely to refer to the pump and formerly well on the southern green.

 Historically, the village has been known by many diverse names and spelling variations.
 Most famously in 1086, the Domesday Book registered the area as 'Welletone'.
 Later names include 'Welletonam' as early as 1070, 'Welton Davy Bekhall' in 1291, 'Welleton cum Kirketon' in 1292, 'Wolteme Brynthall' in 1349, and 'Welton Askeby Payneshill' in 1428.
 Many refer to the prebends, as they were sometimes seen as similarly significant to the town itself.
 In relation to the neighbouring hamlet of Dunholme, the area was also called 'Welton iuxta Downeham' and 'Welton nigh Dunham' in 1583 and 1661 respectively, amongst other names.

 The town has also been known as Welton by Lincoln or Welton-by-Lincoln, amongst other vaiations, to clearly differentiate it from the multitude of other settlements with a variation of the name Welton, including four within just 50 km: Welton with Melton, Welton le Wold Welton le Marsh, and Little Welton, near Louth.